The story of Van Werven Plastic Recycling

 What would you recommend other entrepreneurs that are thinking of taking their business abroad?

 Make a good market analyses for your business model.
-Don’t want to be 100% sure that it will be a success, because in this case you will never start.
+Don’t aim to be 100% sure that it will be a success, because in this case you will never start.
 Be flexible when it takes more time to make it profitable.
 Believe in the end goal and keep smiling!

 What are your next steps?